SRB measures and Young towers for surface diffeomorphisms: Lifting hyperbolic measures to towers: Theorem

 \begin{maintheorem} Let \( f \) be a \( C^{1+\alpha} \) surface diffeomorphism.
-If $\mu$ is a non-atomic, hyperbolic (respectively,\ SRB) measure for $f$, then for every sufficiently small $\chi>0$ and every $\eps>0$, there is an integer $\ell\in \NN$ such that for every $r>0$, there exists a nice strongly recurrent (respectively, fat) set \( A \). \end{maintheorem}
+If $\mu$ is a non-atomic ergodic hyperbolic measure for $f$, then for every sufficiently small $\chi>0$ and every $\eps>0$, there is an integer $\ell\in \NN$ such that for every $r>0$, there exists a \((\chi, \eps, \ell, r)\)-nice regular set \( A \) with $\mu(A)>0$ such that every $x\in A$ has positive frequencies of returns as in \eqref{eqn:pos-freq}, and continues to satisfy this property with $f^i$ replaced by $f^{-i}$.
+In particular, $A$ is recurrent, and if $\mu$ is an SRB measure, then $A$ is Lebesgue-strongly recurrent. \end{maintheorem}